 The core of the program is the extensive Teacher's Guide, organized for ease of coordination with national education standards.
 The Guide includes 153 songs spanning 300 years of American history along with teaching techniques and audio CDs to assist teachers in integrating songs into their exiting curriculum.

 Created by a team of teachers and scholars, it uses music as a tool to teach history and social studies, and is aimed at middle- and high-school aged students.
 Secondary-school teachers advised on the design of the materials to help them teach more effectively (not to add more curricular material to what seems an already overburdened agenda); the project staff drew on the work of musicologists and performers who have documented and made available a vast array of pieces, forms, and styles of music, along with their societal functions and values, across the entire span of written history of life in North America, and representing nearly all ethnic groups and economic levels of society.

 Voices Across Time was also the basis of a Summer Institute for Teachers funded by the National Endowment for the Humanities and hosted by the University of Pittsburgh.
-Offered in 2004, 2006, 2008, 2011 and 2013.
-Pending funding, we hope to offer the Institute again in 2015.
-Check back here in fall, 2014, for more information.
+Offered in 2004, 2006, 2008, 2011, 2013, and 2015.
+Check back here in fall, 2014, for more information about the 2015 Institute.

 Lesson plans and song activities prepared by teachers who have attended our Summer Institutes will eventually be made available on this site.
 While the lesson plans are intensive and require multiple resources and days, the song activities are short and require little effort to engage your students in a discussion about specific historic events.

 Our Resources page includes links to web sites and bibliographies that relate to American music.
 Also included is detailed information about Song of America, a three CD, fifty song set of historic American music as performed by contemporary artists.